-DENIED ENROLLMENT
+DENIED ENROLLMENT OR PROGRAM CANCELLED

-An applicant denied enrollment by the school is entitled to a refund of all monies paid.
+An applicant denied enrollment or program cancelled by the school is entitled to a refund of all monies paid.

 STUDENT'S RIGHT TO CANCEL

 The program in which you are enrolling is distance education not offered in real time.
 The School will transmit the first lesson and materials to you within seven days after the execution of an enrollment agreement.